Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/readme.md

 <a name="Step-2-PrepareDevice"></a>
 # Step 2: Prepare your Device

->Note: You can skip the Raspbian install if you already have it on your SD card.
+>Note: You can skip the Raspbian install step if you already have it on your SD card.

 -   Install the latest Raspbian operating system on your Raspberry Pi 3/2 by following the instructions in the [NOOBS setup guide](http://www.raspberrypi.org/help/noobs-setup/).